US to impose new restrictions on travelers from China amid COVID outbreaks

 Passengers flying through Incheon International Airport in Seoul, Toronto Pearson International Airport and Vancouver International Airport on their way to the United States will be required to provide a negative COVID-19 test no more than two days before their departure to the United States if they’ve been in China in the last two days, officials said.

-The new policy reflects the Biden administration’s concern over the situation in China, which is rapidly ending its strict “COVID Zero” policy in the face of protests.
+The new policy reflects the Biden administration’s concern over the situation in China, which is rapidly ending its strict “zero COVID” policy in the face of protests.

 As a result, infections are running wild without an adequate health infrastructure or enough vaccinations in place.

-Officials said the United States has offered the Chinese government vaccines as well as other support for COVID-19, but have been rebuffed.
+Officials said the United States has offered the Chinese government vaccines as well as other support for COVID-19 but has been rebuffed.

 This story was updated at 3:38 p.m.